Here’s everything you need to know about the Van Gogh Immersive Experience.

 After a few minutes, we decided to walk around to see if other vantage points were more worthwhile.

 Most people picked a seat and didn’t move much.
-We found seats at a corner wall and ended up staying there for the rest of the show.
-From the corner, we could see more and appreciate the scale of the room.
+We found seats at a corner wall and stayed there for the rest of the show.
+From the corner, we could see more and appreciate the room’s scale.

-We stayed for one full loop, but we saw others stay longer.
+We stayed for one complete loop, but we saw others stay longer.

 Servers come around to offer drinks, so you can sit and enjoy it longer if you want.

-- You are allowed to bring bags and cameras to this exhibit.
+- You are allowed to bring bags and cameras to this exhibit (check with your local show).

 - IMO, the corner seats give you the best view.